 I also wrote a letter to someone I had a professional “parting of the ways” with last year.
 Our parting was on a sour note.
 But the fact of the matter is, we worked together for a long time and for most of that time had a good working relationship.
 So before I closed out 2015, I wrote this person a letter acknowledging that while we had experienced a falling out at the end , there were many things that I appreciated about working with him and many things I learned from him.

 So today, I’m going to take a page from Madigan’s book about Mr. Rogers and let the people in my life know that I love them and what specifically I appreciate about them.
-On this side of 50, I am more acutely aware that life is short.
+As a midlife woman, I am more acutely aware that life is short.
 And I don’t want to leave this world with things that are unsaid.

 How do you REMEMBER and EXPRESS the good to those you care about?